mahimalmuntashir/mahimalmuntashir/README.md

 ![Profile views](https://gpvc.arturio.dev/mahimalmuntashir)

 I’m a Front End Web developer who is passionate about making responsive websites with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients.
+Over the past years, I created many websites for my clients.
 I pride myself on doing quality work and maintain excellent communication.
 Most of the time I work with HTML, CSS and JavaScript.
 I also enjoy working with WordPress.

 ## 👨‍💻 Skills & Experiance:
 ✅ Python <br>